bmshema/go-ipocalypse/README.md

 ```

 ## Container DCHP Setup:
-The `entrypoint.sh the basic image contains the functionality for:
+The `entrypoint.sh` for the basic image contains the functionality for:

 **1. Network Setup:**
 - Detects and configures the container's network interface